TareqChy1/Integrative-Development-of-CPS2-Project/README.md

 ## Support
 - For reporting uses you can do it in the issues section of this repository.
-- For contacting the developer for any other reason please email me at tareq.chy@etu.emse.fr or nushrat.jahan@etu.emse.fr or utibeabasi.dan@etu.emse.fr.
+- For contacting the developer for any other reason please email me at tareq.chy@etu.emse.fr.

 ## Roadmap
 We have some limitation with this IFTTT web application.
 We  will work on those limitation in futrue.